MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/see-a-list-of-users-that-are-enabled-for-audio-conferencing-in-teams.md

 ## <a name="viewing-a-list-of-users"></a>Anzeige einer Benutzerliste

-- Klicken Sie in der Microsoft-Teams & Skype für Business-Verwaltungskonsole im linken Navigationsbereich auf **Benutzer**.
+- Klicken Sie in der Microsoft-Teams-Verwaltungskonsole im linken Navigationsbereich auf **Benutzer**.

 ## <a name="what-else-should-i-know"></a>Was sollte ich noch wissen?